-Windfall Housing
+Infill Housing

-- 3.6 Housing sites that come forward which have not been specifically identified in the Neighbourhood Plan are referred to as 'windfall sites'. - 3.7 There are concerns that continued 'garden grabbing' is having an adverse effect on the character of Foxton by reducing open spaces between buildings, robbing the community of green breathing space, safe places for children to play and havens for wildlife. - 3.8 Local housing needs will be met by allocating land for housing, therefore we can place stricter controls on infill development to prevent the unwanted development of gardens.
+- 3.6 There are concerns that continued 'garden grabbing' is having an adverse effect on the character of Foxton by reducing open spaces between buildings, robbing the community of green breathing space, safe places for children to play and havens for wildlife. - 3.7 Local housing needs will be met by allocating land for housing, therefore we can place stricter controls on infill development to prevent the unwanted development of gardens.

-Policy F12: Windfall Housing
+Policy F12: Infill

-Individual housing developments within the Foxton Limits to Development, as defined on the Policies Map, will be supported if the development:
+Permission for housing development within the Foxton Limits to Development, as defined on the Policies Map, will be supported if the development: